cmsmcq/Aparecium/A/workplan.md

 # Aparecium work plan

-2021-11-05, rev. 2022-04-18, 2022-05-21
+started 2021-11-05, most recent rev. 2022-06-05

 The current work plan for Aparecium is:

-* Better test performance
+* Improve test harness:

-  * Pass all tests in the ixml common test suite.
+  - eliminate processor dependency

-* Implementation independence
+* Implementation independence (Saxon)

   * Make Aparecium work with Saxon.

+* Add new functionality for insertions

+* Implementation independence (others)

   * If possible in reasonable time, make Aparecium work with other processors or understand why it's not feasible.

     * Mark Logic
     * eXist-db
     * FusionDB

   (Note that Berkeley DB XML does not support Aparecium because it is XQuery 1.0 and does not support maps.
 Supporting it and other 1.0 processors will require a new representation of items.)

 * Improve performance

-  * Try to do something about the performance issues:  Measure.
+  * Try to do something about the performance issues:
+    Measure.
 Think.
 Try something.
 Repeat.

 Observation: Aparecium does better parsing with the spec grammar if the grammar is flattened by inlining all hidden nonterminals; I